zmalone/chef-web-docs/source/modules/be-a-secure-chef/index.html.md

 ---
 id: be-a-secure-chef
-title: 'How to be a secure Chef '
+title: 'How to be a secure Chef'
 description: 'Learn how a secure workflow can help you deliver your applications and services securely without losing speed.'
 order: 1
 category: 'planning-and-practices'